Is your nonprofit making the most of its fundraising opportunities? With employer appends, you can use donor data to improve fundraising efforts.

 This data append service employs many different data append options to help businesses with their marketing strategy.
 Data Axle can provide different types of information about customers such as telephone appends, mailing address appends, business email appends, and more.
 With these services, businesses can tweak their marketing strategies based on insights about customers.

 Employer appends are the key to discovering who your supporters really are.
 After learning valuable insights like donors’ employer’s name, job title, and matching gift information, it is easy to take advantage of fundraising opportunities.
 However, employer appends are just the tip of the iceberg when it comes to using donor data in fundraising.
-Donor data can quickly become an invaluable tool in your nonprofits fundraising strategy.
+Donor data can quickly become an invaluable tool in your nonprofit fundraising strategy.

 Interested in learning more about data and matching gifts?
 Check out these resources: